 What I Didn’t Like:

-What to Look for Before You Buy?
+What to Look for Before You Buy the Best Air Rifles for Squirrels and Rabbits

 Air rifle is something that you wouldn’t probably buy more often.
 So, it’s pretty much an investment that is going to serve you for years.
 To make sure you get the right gun for your needs, here are some key aspects that you must look for in pellet air guns.

-Air Rifle Types
+Air Rifle Types for Squirrels and Rabbits

 It’s important for you to know that there are multiple types of air guns.
 Each comes with advantages and disadvantages.
 You need to determine your shooting purposes and requirements, and then go for one particular type.